 $250.00 single room surcharge

-All Insider Adventures are payable in euros or by check drawn on a French bank.
+All Seasonal Samplers are payable in euros or by check drawn on a French bank.

-All Insider Adventures exclude accommodations.
-A list of local hotels, chambres d’hôtes and self-catering campgrounds will be provided upon request.
+All Seasonal Samplers exclude accommodations.
+A list of local hotels, chambres d’hôtes, self-catering gites and campgrounds will be provided upon request.

 ACCOMMODATIONS FOR CAMARGUE PROVENÇAL AND FORTIFIED GASCONY ADVENTURES